 This section deals with the process of configuring the load balancers as a clustered pair via the web interface, rather than using the console wizard.
-In this scenario, the slave must be configured first, followed by the master.
+In this scenario, the slave's network settings must be configured first, followed by the master.
+This ensures that the master can communicate with the slave and replicate settings as they are configured.

-- Connect the serial interface cable
+- Connect the serial interface cable between the master & slave

+- Connect both master & slave to the network

 - Power up the slave load balancer first

 - Log in to the console: